AndyButland/UmbracoMapper/ReadMe.md

 This will map all view model properties it can find an exact name match for, either from the standard IPublishedContent properties (like Id, Name etc.), or from the document type fields.

-To override conventions for property mapping, you can provide a Dictionary of property mappings (or with more recent versions, use attributes - see 'Mapping Using Attributes' below).
+To override conventions for property mapping, you can provide a Dictionary of property mappings via the **propertyMappings** parameter (or with more recent versions, use attributes - see 'Mapping Using Attributes' below).
 In this example we are mapping a document type field called 'bodyText' to a view model field called 'Copy':

     mapper.Map(CurrentPage, model,
       new Dictionary<string, PropertyMapping>